PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Taskbox.md

 The worker actions are `StartWorkerAsync`, `StopWorkerAsync`.

-The service implementation should be registered using one of the following extension methods for `IServiceCollection`.
+The service should be registered using one of the following extension methods for `IServiceCollection`.

 ```csharp
 IServiceCollection services = (...);